salmonkarp/tp/docs/UserGuide.md

 * `attend 1 2 3 c/t1` marks the attendance for class tutorial 1 of the 1st, 2nd and 3rd student in the address book.

 Tips:
+* You can press `F3` to view the list of tutorial classes.
 * Use `find` command to **filter** the relevant tutorials then the `attend` command to mark the attendance of the relevant student.

 Expected output: